nesanter/recipes/md/chicken-and-dumplings.md

  3. Let rest 5 - 10 minutes.

  4. Place dumplings in simmering pot and let cook, covered, for 20 minutes.

+ 5. Finish with the kurozu and any additional salt to taste.